awsdocs/amazon-route53-docs/doc_source/getting-started.md

 ## Step 5: Route DNS Traffic for Your Domain to Your Website Bucket<a name="getting-started-create-alias"></a>

 You now have a one\-page website in your S3 bucket\.
-To start routing internet traffic for your domain to your S3 bucket, perform the following procedure\.
+To start routing internet traffic for your domain to your S3 bucket, perform the following procedure\. <a name="getting-started-create-alias-procedure"></a>

 **To route traffic to your website**